Last Updated: August 12, 2024

 Diamond/Getty Images

 In 1979, Messina began working on his first solo album.
 His debut LP had a sound that tended towards Latin jazz with a rock edge and was released on Columbia Records.
-Messina signed with Warner Bros.
+Jim signed with Warner Bros.
 Records in 1981 and recorded and released his second solo effort, "Messina."
 In 1983, he released a third album called "One More Mile."

-In 1989, Poco's original lineup, which included Messina, regrouped for a successful reunion tour.
+In 1989, Poco's original lineup, which included Jim, regrouped for a successful reunion tour.
 The same year, they released the album "Legacy."
 Messina played guitar and mandolin on the album and wrote and sang on three of the songs.

 Personal Life

 In 1970, Messina married actress Jenny Sullivan.
 They remained married until 1980 and had no children during the course of their marriage.
-Messina was in another relationship in the early 1990s and had a son, Julian Messina, with the woman in 1992.
+Jim was in another relationship in the early 1990s and had a son, Julian Messina, with the woman in 1992.
 In 2001, Messina met his second wife, Michaela Laza Messina, an opera singer and music teacher.
 They had a daughter together named Josey in 2006.
-Messina currently resides near Franklin, Tennessee.
+Jim currently resides near Franklin, Tennessee.

 Ojai Ranch

-Around the time of Jim and Jenny's 1980 divorce they sold the Mother Lode Ranch.
+Around the time of Jim and Jenny's 1980 divorce, they sold the Mother Lode Ranch.
 That buyer owned the home for the next two decades until it was sold, in an interesting twist, to a woman named Mimi Milne, whose uncle A.A.
 Milne created Winnie-the-Pooh.
-In 2018 Mimi Milne sold the estate to actress Charlize Theron for $4.2 million.
+In 2018, Mimi Milne sold the estate to actress Charlize Theron for $4.2 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.